ferrucc-io/ferruccio/content/posts/vc-is-ussr.md

 **Enjoyed this post?
 Got any fun ideas for further comparisons?**

-My articles are always a work in progress, and almost never complete so if you know about any other good content hit me up at hi[at]ferrucc[dot].io or DM me on [Twitter](https://twitter.com/0xferruccio)
+*My articles are always a work in progress, and almost never complete so if you got any fun ideas for further comparisons hit me up at hi[at]ferrucc[dot].io or DM me on [Twitter](https://twitter.com/0xferruccio)*